Getting connected is the first thing you will need to do to stay in contact with friends and family in Australia and back at home.

 Plans and contracts

-Within each plan, there are a range of services that will be charged in different ways.
+Within each plan, there is a range of services that will be charged in different ways.
 Understanding how your phone will be charged and how costs can be added to your bill will help you choose the best plan.
+For example, if you go over your monthly data cap, you may be charged for extra data usage.

 Once you decide on a plan that suits you, you sign a ‘contract’.
 This is a legal agreement saying that you accept everything that’s described in the plan.